Published Books

 Publisher: | Borealis Press 2004 |

-Available: | From the author, www.canadabooksonline.com, from the publishers, Borealis Press, and bookstores in Ottawa.
-In Ireland from the Carlingford Heritage Centre, Co.
+Available: | From the author, publisher and in Ireland from the Carlingford Heritage Centre, Co.
 Louth (www.carlingfordheritagecentre.com). |

 Excerpt: |